JamieBort/Learning-Directory/Git/markdown/README.md

 These will be deleted when I am done with them.
 If they are of use they'll be moved to the [Vetted Resources](#vetted-resources) section below.
 Or a relevant file/directory in this directory.

 TODO: look into a `github readme table of contents generator`.
+To that end, see https://github.com/JamieBort/Learning-Directory/issues/254

 <!-- - first resource